 A. Yes.
-As described in "Circumstances having an impact on volume of output for Professorial or Readership Conferment" on page 11 of the Criteria and Guidelines for Conferment document, the Panel will consider how an applicant's submission may have been impacted by relevant circumstances if this is brought to their attention by the applicant.
-This can also include the recent impact of CoVid-19.
+As described in "Circumstances having an impact on volume of output for Professorial or Readership Conferment" in the Criteria and Guidelines for Conferment document, the Panel will consider how an applicant's submission may have been impacted by relevant circumstances if this is brought to their attention by the applicant.
+This can also include the impact of CoVid-19.

 Q. Is there any practical support available during the Conferment application writing process?

-A. programme of events will be scheduled to support the 4 separate pathways, women and BAME applicants.
-Those staff who are being actively mentored will get support and we urge staff to seek support and advice from colleagues locally, especially those who have been successful previously and will be supported by members of the University Conferment Panel.
+A. A programme of events will be scheduled to support the 4 separate pathways and specific sessions will be run for groups of staff (e.g. Women’s Academic Network, Ethnic Minorities staff).
+Those staff who are being actively mentored will get support and we urge staff to seek support and advice from colleagues locally, especially those who have been successful previously.

-Q. If you feel you straddle TWO criteria areas?
+Q. If you feel you straddle TWO pathways?
 How to pick which one?

 Q. The importance of gathering voices of external stakeholders (relevant to an application) has been mentioned.
 Can these be informal/formal quotes or are these in addition to the peer reviews?